minodisk/bigquery-runner/README.md

 |---|---|
 |number &#x7C; null|100|

-The number of rows to fetch per page of paging when displaying to viewer.
-If a number is specified, only that number of rows will be fetched and displayed as a result.
-If null is specified, all results will be fetched and displayed.
-Paging by command `bigqueryRunner.prevPage` or `bigqueryRunner.nextPage`.
+Maximum number of rows to retrieve per page for display in the viewer.
+If a number is specified, attempts to fetch that number of rows; if null is specified, attempts to fetch all results.
+If the amount of data per row is large, the specified number of rows will not always be fetched.
+You can use the `bigqueryRunner.prevPage` or `bigqueryRunner.nextPage` command to perform paging.

 ### `bigqueryRunner.statusBarItem.align`